-28) SPARE CARS.
-ENGINES AND GEARBOXES
+23) SPARE CARS, ENGINES AND GEARBOXES

-- 28.1 Each competitor may have no more than two cars available for use at any one time during an Event. - 28.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 38.2.
-Under these circumstances: - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race. - 28.3 No change of car is permitted after the start of the race.

-A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area.

-28.4 a) Unless he drives for more than one team (see 28.4(d) below), each driver may use no more than four power units during a Championship season.
-This number will be increased to five if the number of Events, as scheduled at the start of the first Event of the first Event of the start o the Championship, exceeds 20.
-If this is the case, the numbers in b) and c) below will be amended accordingly.

-- b) For the purposes of this Article 28.4 the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE).
-Each driver will therefore be permitted to use four of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - c) Should a driver use more than four of any one of the elements during a Championship season, a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
+- 23.1 Each competitor may have no more than two cars available for use at any one time during an Event. - 23.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 36.2.
+Under these circumstances: - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race. - 23.3 No change of car is permitted after the start of the race. - A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area. - 23.4 a) Unless he drives for more than one team (see 23.4(g) below), and subject to the additions described in b) and c) below, each driver may use no more than four power units during a Championship season. - b) With the consent of (and at the sole discretion of) the FIA, the number in a) above will be increased by one for any driver using a power unit provided by a manufacturer or supplier taking part in their first Championship season. - c) The number in a) above will also be increased by one if the number of Events, as scheduled at the start of the first Event of the Championship, exceeds 20. - d) If b) or c) above apply the numbers in e) and f) below will be amended accordingly. - e) For the purposes of this Article 23.4 the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE).
+Each driver will therefore be permitted to use four of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - f) Should a driver use more than four of any one of the elements during a Championship season, a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
 Penalties will be applied according to the following table and will be cumulative:

+The first time a 5th of any of the